NOSM Family Medicine PGY3

 Care of the Elderly Application Form

-*If you are unable to open the application form, please email Marie Parkkari to request a copy.
+*If you are unable to open the application form, please email Jennifer Bognar to request a copy.

-A current CV and two letters of reference, one of which should be from your program director, are required to accompany your application.
+A current CV and two letters of reference, one of which should be from a clinical preceptor, are required to accompany your application.
 A date for interview will be established following receipt of application, and in conjunction with the other Ontario Enhanced Skills PGY3 programs.
 Residents

 will be notified by email of the success of their application.